 (1) if there are any other pending or committed sources of financial support for the activity, and if so, identify and differentiate specifically what each source would pay for, and

 (2) indicate if you anticipate collecting a registration fee.

 The Education, Outreach and Communication (EOC) program provides up to $10,000 in funding to support STEM education, outreach and communication events and activities.

 EOC funding can be used to support STEM-related events and activities such as workshops, after-school clubs, conferences, camps, and more.
 If you have questions about what kinds of activities are eligible for this award, please contact Jeff Mossey at firstname.lastname@example.org.

 All awardees and funded participants are obligated to provide reporting about the outcomes of their KY NSF EPSCoR-supported projects.
-More information regarding reporting obligations will be provided to awardees at a later date.
+Awardees may download the reporting documents here: Download Reporting Documents.